-- The minimum performance requirements are conditioning every bonus payment, both the upfront and deferred components.
-Minimum performance requirements shall take into account the performance at the group, local level and the capital adequacy and liquidity requirements.
-The minimum local performance requirements are annually set up and approved by the Supervisory Board of BCR; - The total variable component of remuneration shall be considerably contracted where subdued or negative financial performance of Erste Group and/or BCR Group occurs due to criteria previously described at the determination of bonus pool.
-This assessment impacts both the current variable remuneration and reduction in pay-outs of bonus amounts previously earned and not paid out. - The actual pay-out of variable remuneration is usually in cash.
+- The minimum performance criteria are conditioning every bonus payment, both the upfront and deferred components.
+Minimum performance requirements shall take into account the performance at the group, local level and the capital and liquidity adequacy ratios according to Risk Appetite Statement (as part of the risk alignment process) and is applicable to all Staff.
+The minimum local performance requirements are annually proposed by the Remuneration Committee and by the Risk and Compliance Committee and are set up and approved by the Supervisory Board of BCR; - The total variable component of remuneration shall be considerably contracted where subdued or negative financial performance of Erste Group and/or BCR Group occurs due to criteria previously described at the determination of the bonus pool.
+This assessment impacts both the current variable remuneration and reduction in pay-outs of bonus amounts previously earned and not paid out; - The actual pay-out of variable remuneration is usually in cash.
 In general, bonus payments are one-time cash payments unless a different bonus payment model is defined.
-The variable component of remuneration shall not be paid through vehicles or methods that facilitate avoidance of the applicable legal requirements. - Failure shall never be rewarded.
-In this regard, BCR avoids any binding commitments before all conditions for any component of variable remuneration are met. - In particular, payments must not be promised and have to relate to the performance in any particular performance period. - BCR follows the regulatory guidelines in the decision-making process regarding bonus payments; especially in the case of substantive net loss respectively due to equity capital adequacy. - The application of any disciplinary sanction leads to the loss or limitation of the employee eligibility for performance bonus referring to the year when the sanction was applied. - There are deferred payment arrangements, and claw-back mechanism to ensure risk adjustments in order to correlate the reward with the sustainable performance.
+The variable component of remuneration shall not be paid through vehicles or methods that facilitate avoidance of the applicable legal requirements; - Failure shall never be rewarded.
+In this regard, BCR avoids any binding commitments before all conditions for any component of variable remuneration are met; - In particular, payments must not be promised and have to relate to the performance in any particular performance period; - BCR follows the regulatory guidelines in the decision-making process regarding bonus payments; especially in the case of substantive net loss respectively due to equity capital adequacy; - The application of any disciplinary sanction leads to the loss or limitation of the employee eligibility for performance bonus referring to the year when the sanction was applied; - There are deferred payment arrangements, and claw-back mechanism to ensure risk adjustments in order to correlate the reward with the sustainable performance.

-The ex-post risk adjustment mechanism used by BCR is claw-back.
+The ex-post risk adjustment mechanisms used by BCR are malus and claw-back.
 BCR can claim repayment of the performance bonus from an employee if one of the following events occurs:

-- Proven fraud committed by any employee during the Performance Period; - Misleading information provided by the respective employee, if such information had or could reasonably have had an impact on the performance assessment; - Evidence of misbehaviour or serious error by any employee (e.g. breach of code of conduct and other internal rules, especially concerning risks); - Evidence that the employee failed to respect appropriate standards of good reputation and proper expertise or
+Proven fraud committed by any employee during the Performance Period;

-Evidence that the employee participated in or was responsible for a conduct which resulted in material losses to the credit institution.
+- Misleading information provided by the respective employee, if such information had or could reasonably have had an impact on the performance assessment; - Evidence of misbehaviour or serious error by any employee (e.g. breach of code of conduct and other internal rules, especially concerning risks); - Evidence that the employee failed to respect appropriate standards of good reputation and proper expertise or - Evidence that the employee participated in or was responsible for a conduct which resulted in material losses to the credit institution.